APPLY NOW

 Inulin and chicory root fiber are common in foods labeled as “high fiber” or “gut-friendly,” but they can cause issues for those with IBS.
 While these fibers feed healthy gut bacteria, they also ferment quickly in the gut, leading to bloating, gas, and discomfort.

-Research from Weill Cornell Medicine found that inulin can trigger inflammation by stimulating bile acids and inflammatory proteins, which worsen intestinal damage in people with sensitive guts or pre-existing conditions like IBS or IBD.
+Research from Weill Cornell Medicine found that inulin can trigger inflammation by stimulating bile acids and inflammatory proteins, which can trigger intestinal damage in people with sensitive guts or pre-existing conditions like IBS or IBD.

 Where they hide: